Diplomatic history of World War II: Australia

 During the war, Australia felt abandoned by London and moved to a close relationship with the US, playing a support role in the American war against Japan.
 Australian Prime Minister John Curtin stated, "I make it clear that Australia looks to America, free of any pangs as to our traditional links or kinship with the United Kingdom."
 US President Roosevelt ordered General Douglas MacArthur to move the American base from the Philippines to Brisbane, Australia.
 By September 1943, more than 120,000 American soldiers were in Australia.
-The Americans were warmly welcomed but there was some tensions.
+The Americans were warmly welcomed but there were some tensions, including the so-called Battle of Brisbane.
 MacArthur worked very closely with the Australian government and took command of its combat operations.

 Fighting continued throughout Southeast Asia for the next two years.
 MacArthur promoted a policy of "island hopping" for his American troops while he suggested that the Australian troops should continue clearing and rounding up the Japanese from New Guinea, New Britain, Borneo, and Bougainville.

-The Canberra Pact of 1944 between Australia and New Zealand was criticised in the United States.
+The Canberra Pact of 1944 between Australia and New Zealand was criticized in the United States.